erichrutz/markdown-buddy-react/README.md

 I wanted something **clean**, **professional**, and **perfect for screen sharing** - a tool that could elegantly browse through markdown directories and display content beautifully without distractions.

-So I built **MarkDown Buddy React** - the markdown viewer I wish I had from the beginning.
+So I built **MarkDown Buddy** - the markdown viewer I wish I had from the beginning.

 ## What Makes It Special